ngxs/store/publication/2025-06-16_announcing_ngxs_20/article.md

 While we've worked to minimize breaking changes, there are a few changes to be aware of:

 - `executionStrategy` option has been removed, consider removing this option in your applications.
-- To get the `RouterState.state`, it is now required to call the state function — `select(RouterState.state<CustomRouterState>())`.
-Previously, it was possible to provide a generic type for the router state, e.g., `select(RouterState.state<CustomRouterState>)`, but this is not possible if state were a property.
+- To get the `RouterState.state`, it is now required to call `state` as a function — `select(RouterState.state<CustomRouterState>())`.
+Previously, it was a property and it was impossible to provide a generic type for the router state, e.g., `select(RouterState.state)` (even if a generic type was provided, it wasn't used).

 If you encounter any issues when upgrading, please check our [full documentation](https://www.ngxs.io/) and [deprecations documentation](https://www.ngxs.io/deprecations) first to see if there is anything that can help.
 Feel free to comment on the [discussion on GitHub](https://github.com/ngxs/store/discussions/2347) if you believe that there is an issue introduced by this release.